Online multiple testing with super-uniformity reward: Online FWER control

 by choosing $\alpha_T = \sum_{t=1}^{T} \alpha \gamma_t - \sum_{t=1}^{T-1} F_t(\alpha_t)$.
 The latter is a recursive relation that allows to define a new procedure $\mathcal{A} = \{\alpha_t, t \geq 1\}$ controlling the FWER.
 Since $\alpha_1 = \alpha \gamma_1$ and for $T \geq 2$, $\alpha_T - \alpha_{T-1} = \alpha \gamma_T - F_{T-1}(\alpha_{T-1})$, this leads to the simple rule

 where $\rho_{T-1} = \alpha_{T-1} - F_{T-1}( \alpha_{T-1})$ is the super-uniformity reward \eqref{eqn:superunifreward} at time $T-1$ (with the convention $\rho_0=0$).
 In addition, from \eqref{eqn:superunif}, we have $\rho_{T-1} \geq 0$, and the critical values \eqref{eqn:greedyrhoOB} uniformly dominate the online Bonferroni critical values \eqref{eqn:OB} (the obtained critical values are in particular nonnegative, thus defining a valid OMT procedure).
-The approach behind critical values \eqref{eqn:greedyrhoOB} is said here to be ``greedy'', because it spends the complete super-uniformity reward $\rho_{T-1}$ obtained at step $T-1$ for increasing the next critical value $\alpha_T$.
-The rule \eqref{eqn:greedyrhoOB} is illustrated in Figure~\ref{fig:smoothedcvs} below (see the blue line therein): in this experiment, $F_{t}(\alpha_{t})=0$ for times $t \leq 36$, which entails that the sequence $\alpha_t$ is actually increasing for $t \leq 36$, namely $\alpha_T = \alpha \sum_{t=1}^T \gamma_t$, $T \leq 37$.
-This is admittedly surprising for an online FWER controlling rule, but comes from the (strong) discreteness of the tests.
-Note however that once the reward gets smaller, the critical values fall shortly.
+The approach behind critical values \eqref{eqn:greedyrhoOB} is said here to be 'greedy', because it spends the complete super-uniformity reward $\rho_{T-1}$ obtained at step $T-1$ for increasing the next critical value $\alpha_T$.